 The Church interior

 There are two bells: one inscribed “Ave Maria gratia,” (probably 14th century) and the other “Ave Maria grasia plenas,” (probably 15th century).
 A boarded chest with iron bands and straps, iron extensions as legs and two carrying rings, dates to the 17th century, and a communion table with carved legs is late 16th century.
 The earliest monument is a painted and framed oak panel to Captain Rudhall Booth, 1685, inside on the north wall.
-Captain Booth was brought back to Breinton having died in Berwick-upon-Tweed in 1685, during the English Civil War.
+Captain Booth was brought back to Breinton having died in Berwick-upon-Tweed in 1685.
 He was a descendent of Charles Booth, Bishop of Hereford, 1516-1535.
 His brother Charles was exiled with King James I and his estate eventually passed to Thomas Cooke of Kinnersley.
-A link to a more comprehensive description of the deelopment and contents of the Church will be added here soon.
+Read more details in a New short Guide to St. Michael’s Church Nov 2018.

 Dr. Henry Graves Bull (1818-1885) is buried in Breinton churchyard and is remembered for founding the British Mycological Society (for the scientific study of fungi).
 He was a founding member of the local Woolhope Field Naturalist’s Club, and as a doctor he pioneered the use of anaesthetic and worked to improve health and sanitation in Herefordshire.
 He also studied orchards and cider-making with his friend the Reverend Charles Bulmer of Credenhill, and Robert Hogg, which resulted in their book, the “Herefordshire Pomona”.